4. Automate, Plugins & Themes Updates

 Favorite Themes (coming soon)

-When hovering over a Theme an empty star icon will appear next to the plugin name.
-Click the star icon to add the plugin to your Themes favorites list.
-Use your list of Favorite Themes to quickly set up new websites in the “Add Themes” area.
+When hovering over a Theme an empty star icon will appear next to the theme name.
+Click the star icon to add the theme to your favorites.

 The Updates tab lists all available WordPress core, plugin, and theme updates.
 Updates are sorted into three categories:

 - Core – WordPress core updates